List all the files in your .ssh directory, if it exists $ ls -al ~/.ssh

-SSH keys are a way to identify trusted computers, without involving passwords.
+SSH keys are an easy way to identify trusted computers, without involving passwords.
 The steps below will walk you through generating an SSH key and adding the public key to the server.

 First, check for existing SSH keys on your computer.
-Open Git Bash, Cygwin, or Terminal, etc. and enter:
+Open Git Bash, Cygwin, or Terminal, etc. and enter the following command

 Check the directory listing to see if you already have a public SSH key.
-By default, the filenames of the public keys are one of the following:
+By default, the filenames of the public keys are typically one of the following

-If you see an existing public and private key pair listed (for example id_rsa.pub and id_rsa) that you’d like to use, you can skip Step 2 and go straight to Step 3.
+If you see an existing public and private key pair listed (for example id_rsa.pub and id_rsa) that you'd like to use, you can skip ahead to adding your key to the ssh-agent.

-$ ssh-keygen -t rsa -b 4096 -C "mcflym@N123456" # Creates a new ssh key, using the provided domain username and computer name as a label Generating public/private rsa key pair.
+# Create a new ssh key, using the provided domain username and computer name as a label $ ssh-keygen -t rsa -b 4096 -C "mcflym@N123456" Generating public/private rsa key pair.

-You’ll be asked to enter a passphrase, or simply press Enter to not enter a passphrase:
+You'll be asked to enter a passphrase, or simply press Enter for no passphrase

 Enter passphrase (empty for no passphrase): Enter same passphrase again: